cs-mmeza/RoboND-Kinematics-Project/README.md

 #### 2. Homogeneus transform matrix

-With the DH parameters, we can calculate the individual homogeneous transform matrices for each joint.
+With the DH parameters, we can calculate the individual homogeneous transform matrices for each joint. implementing the data that we calculated in our DH table in the next matrix.

-you can see the matrix used for each homogeneous transform on the image below.
 ![convine transform matrices][equ1]

+The matrix above is the homogeneous transform matrix which allows us to calculate rotation and translation from frame **_i-1_** to frame **_i_** .The matrix is made of two rotational matrices and two translational matrices as shown in the equation below:

+![individual_transform][equ9]

+to have a better idea of the result, we can check the rotational matrices below.
+![Rotation_matrices][Matrix1]

+The Individual homogeneous transforms resultant is shown in the matrices below.
+![0_N_HT][Matrix2]

 ###### Code implementation: